PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 - It boosts your self-confidence.

 - It reduces the chances of something going wrong.

 - It creates an impression of you as a competent, diligent person.

 - It makes it easier for you to give a polished, professional presentation.

 It is often said those who fail to prepare, prepare to fail.
-The reason for this is only by preparing properly will you eliminate the obvious potential errors that can turn what would be an excellent speech into a mess.
+Only by preparing properly will you eliminate the obvious potential errors that can turn what would be an excellent speech into a mess.

-By taking the time to prepare, you can look ahead to the presentation and get an impression of how it should go.
-It will also allow you to consider what difficulties may arise and have a strategy for dealing with each of them.
+By preparing, you can look ahead to the presentation and understand how it should go.
+It will also allow you to consider what difficulties may arise and have a strategy for dealing with them.

-Some people can walk into a room and hold their audience’s attention by speaking off the cuff for half an hour or more.
+Some people can walk into a room and hold their audience’s attention by speaking off the cuff for half an hour.
 These people are naturally gifted and quite rare.
-Usually, they make a living as stand-up comedians, as comedy is one of the very few fields where the act of preparing a routine is not hamstrung by the necessity for getting every fact right and every detail nailed down.
-Still, this does not mean delivering a presentation cannot be an enjoyable process.
+Usually, they make a living as stand-up comedians, as comedy is one of the very few fields where the act of preparing a routine is not hamstrung by the necessity of getting every fact right and every detail nailed down.
+Still, this does not mean that delivering a presentation cannot be enjoyable.
 The right amount and the right kind of preparation can ensure the presentation is enjoyable, informative, and useful for your audience.

-In Module Ten, you will learn how to prepare to deliver your presentation—checking out the venue, gathering materials, getting your voice ready, creating a plan b, and making a 24-hour checklist.
+In Module Ten, you will learn how to prepare to deliver your presentation, check out the venue, gather materials, get your voice ready, create a plan b, and make a 24-hour checklist.